Eligible expenditure: distinguishing 'development' and 'running' from other phases

 The development phase is essentially a speculative phase.
 It is during this phase that activities are undertaken with the aim of determining whether or not the production is a commercially feasible project which might proceed to the later phases of production.

 The production phase, in contrast, is not speculative.
 The activities undertaken during this phase of production are carried out in the knowledge that a decision has been made that the production will go ahead.
-Such activities can, however, be undertaken even where some development activities are still taking place.

 The production phase involves all the activities necessary to turn the developed idea for a production into an actual theatrical production that is ready to be performed live to a paying general public or provided for educational purposes.
 Such activities may include, among many other things, production team meetings, casting, script-readings, rehearsals, costume design and set construction.
 For TTR purposes therefore the production phase is broadly defined and includes activities often referred to as pre-production.

 The production phase normally starts when a production is ‘green-lit’ and ends when the curtain goes up for the first live performance to the paying general public or performance for educational purposes.
+The production phase can continue through a preview period but normal running costs for that period will not rank as core expenditure.

 The running phase covers the period from when the curtain goes up for the first live performance to the paying general public or provided for educational purposes to the conclusion of the last such live performance.